Fabrizio Palermo: Career

-On 26 September 2022, he was appointed Chief executive officer of Acea.

-Appointments

-He was Chairman of the Board of Directors of CDP Equity S.p.A from December 2018 to Aprile 2019.
-He is also on the board of Fincantieri S.p.A. and Open Fiber S.p.A., and a member of the Fondo Atlante investor committee.

-Since 2017, he has been a member of the Italian-French committee for the alliance project between Fincantieri and the Naval Group, a European shipbuilder.
-Since 2018 he has been a board member of Centro Studi Americani.
+Since 2017, Palermo has been a member of the Italian-French committee for the alliance project between Fincantieri and the Naval Group, a European shipbuilder.

-On 27 July 2018, he was appointed CEO of Cassa depositi e prestiti, on 4 October 2018, he also took up the position of General Manager.
+On 27 July 2018, Palermo was appointed CEO of Cassa depositi e prestiti, on 4 October 2018, he also took up the position of General Manager.
 He has also served as a board member of Fincantieri USA Inc., Vard Group AS, Vard Holdings Limited, Risparmio Holding S.p.A. and Equam S.p.A. and as a member of the Italian Recovery Fund (formerly Atlante II) investor committee.